carefree0910/carefree-creator/README.md

 ### Why did you build this project?

-I'm a big fan of Touhou since 10 years ago, and one of my biggest dreams is to make an epic Touhou fan game.
+I've been a big fan of Touhou since 10 years ago, and one of my biggest dreams is to make an epic Touhou fan game.

 It wouldn't be possible because I can hardly draw anything (🤣), but now with Stable Diffusion everything is hopeful again.